On the Fragility of Contribution Score Computation in Federated Learning: Background

 \subsubsection{The Shapley Value (SV)~\cite{shapley1951notes}}

 The Shapley Value originates from cooperative game theory and is widely regarded as a principled method for evaluating individual contributions in collaborative settings.
-Its strength lies in that it is proven to be the only reward allocation scheme that can satisfy four key fairness axioms simultaneously (efficiency, symmetry, null player, and additivity).
+Its strength lies in provably being the only reward allocation scheme that satisfies four key fairness axioms simultaneously (efficiency, symmetry, null player, and additivity).
 It computes a score for a client based on its average marginal contribution to all possible subsets (coalitions) of other clients.
 Formally, for a set of $K$ clients and a utility function $v$, the SV for client $k$ is presented in Equation~\ref{eq:shap_original}.

 { }